 In the High Speed Running (HSR) Distance category—measuring distance covered 20-25 km/h—Tom Sparrow leads the way, showcasing his ability to maintain rapid movement in high-tempo game situations.
 Lyall Cameron stands out in Running Distance, covering more ground than any other U23 player this season, underlining his stamina and work rate across 90 minutes.
 Meanwhile, Topi Keskinen claims the top spot for Total Distance, highlighting his explosive pace and frequent high-speed bursts exceeding 20 km/h.

-These insights reflect the growing importance of physical metrics in modern scouting and recruitment processes.
-By leveraging Comparisonator’s trusted data engine, clubs can benchmark player performances with accuracy and context.
 The results not only spotlight Scotland’s rising stars but also demonstrate how physical analytics can power smarter football decisions—whether identifying undervalued talent or building competitive squads.
 Stay tuned as we continue to uncover more data-backed standouts throughout the season.

 Please note that all numbers are per 90 min data from the 2024/25 Season – So Far.